-Wojo: In Michigan basketball's coaching search, safer is smarter
+Wojo: Warde Manuel, Michigan can't afford to gamble with basketball hire

 Rose and Webber are influential speakers with wide TV audiences, and their opinions certainly are relevant, to a degree.
 But they haven’t been closely connected to college basketball for a long time, and like it or not, a stain lingers on the Fab Five era.

-Howard might be a fine head coach.
+Howard might be a fine head coach, but so much is unknown.
 Some cite the example of Penny Hardaway, who returned to Memphis with no head-coaching experience and has thrust the Tigers back in the spotlight.
-But Hardaway has a talent-rich base in Memphis and deep AAU connections, and for every Hardaway, there’s plenty of counter-arguments.
+But Hardaway has a talent-rich base in Memphis and deep AAU connections, and for every Hardaway, there are plenty of counter-arguments.
 Patrick Ewing has had modest success in two seasons at alma mater Georgetown.
 Sidney Lowe had little success back at North Carolina State, and Chris Mullin recently resigned after four rough seasons at St. John’s.

-More: Report: Providence’s Ed Cooley a 'primary candidate' for Michigan basketball job

 No easy answers here, no easy choices.
-This is a seminal moment for Manuel, and you hope it didn’t catch him completely by surprise.
+This is a seminal moment for Manuel, and he’ll have to display strong leadership to make it work.
 He doesn’t have to make a decision to please a faction, or stir the masses, or dramatically alter directions.

 Beilein shaped Michigan basketball into a power, and that shape naturally will evolve.
 The program can be enhanced, sure, but Manuel shouldn’t feel compelled to take a risk or make a statement.
-Something has been built here, and whatever the cost, it should be maintained.
+Something has been built here, and as difficult as it will be, it should be maintained.

 bob.wojnowski@detroitnews.com